Pro Football Reference Blog

 130

-A list of the best offensive linemen of all time would only be complete if Ron Mix weren’t mentioned.
-This man made a living and earned a gold jacket by playing tackle and guard in an eleven-year career playing for both the Chargers and the Raiders organizations in the AFL and NFL.
+A list of the best offensive linemen of all time would not be complete if Ron Mix weren’t mentioned.
+This man made a living and earned a gold jacket by playing tackle and guard in an 11-year career playing for both the Chargers and the Raiders organizations in the AFL and NFL.
 Mix’s name shows up as a First-Team All-Pro nine times.
 Yes, this guy was good.

-The Wild Card Selections
+Wild Card Selections

 Mike Webster